josegonzalez/go-avahi-register/README.md

 avahi-register run --ip-address 192.168.1.2
 ```

-The `avahi-register` process responds to signals, and will reload the `config.json` on `SIGHUP` or when the file is changed.
-Note that an invalid `config.json` will result in a hard crash of `avahi-register`.
+The `avahi-register` process responds to signals, and will reload the config file on `SIGHUP` or when the file is changed.
+Note that an invalid config file will result in a hard crash of `avahi-register`.

 ### Adding a new entry